Major overview

 As the demand for sustainable technology increases, electrical power engineers are expected to play an increasingly important role in our society’s future.

-In this course you’ll explore power systems, including power generators and motors, power electronics, renewable energy systems, transmission and distribution systems, and power systems operation.
-You’ll learn how to effectively design and plan smart power systems to increase the reliability and stability of power supply, and develop models for an interconnected power system to analyse different fault conditions.
+In this course you’ll explore a wide range of power system components including generators, distributed energy resources, renewable energy technologies, transmissions and distribution systems components and power electronic converters.
+You’ll learn how to effectively design and plan smart power systems to increase the reliability and stability of power supply and develop models for an interconnected power system to analyse different fault conditions.

 3 reasons to study Electrical and Renewable Energy Engineering at Murdoch

-- Five-star rating and number one university in WA for medium graduate income one year for engineering and technology by the Good Universities Guide 2024.
+- Five-star rating and number one university in Australia for overall educational experience, skills development and teaching quality for Engineering and Energy by the Good Universities Guide 2026.*

 - Explore renewable energy technologies in our outdoor test area.